Caboolture railway station

 Caboolture railway station is located on the North Coast line in Queensland, Australia.
-It serves the urban centre of Caboolture in the Moreton Bay Region.
+It serves the urban centre of Caboolture in the City of Moreton Bay.

 History

 Caboolture station opened in June 1889 as part of the extension of the North Coast Line from Petrie, which opened in March 1888.
 As part of the electrification of the line from Petrie, the existing station building was replaced and a new island platform built.
 The new station opened on 16 November 1985, while the electrification opened on 28 June 1986.